divanvisagie/chat-gipitty/README.md

-# Chat Gipity
+# Chat Gipitty
 [![crates.io](https://img.shields.io/crates/v/cgip.svg)](https://crates.io/crates/cgip)

-Chat Gipity is a command line client for ChatGPT.
+Chat Gipitty (Chat Get Information, Print Information TTY) is a command line client for ChatGPT.
 It allows you to chat with your chosen model of ChatGPT in a terminal and even pipe output into it.
 The default model is GPT-4.